tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Emphasize that machine learning, in a nutshell, is just the application of statistical methods as functions with inputs.
 However, instead of a developer configuring inputs, the computer learns how to configure inputs itself and makes changes as needed.

-* Explain that machine learning algorithms have been transforming a range of industries, including finance, healthcare, homeland security, and space exploration, just to name a few. **Machine learning** is used to predict loan eligibility, foreclosure rates, fraud and money laundering, disease, presidential election results, natural storms and disasters, planetary climate and atmosphere conditions/composition, etc. Machine learning is at the forefront of all initiatives to make data driven decisions.
+* Explain that machine learning algorithms have been transforming a range of industries, including finance, healthcare, agriculture, marketing, homeland security, and space exploration, just to name a few. **Machine learning** is used to:

+  * Predict loan eligibility

+  * Foreclosure rates

+  * Fraud and money laundering

+  * Disease diagnosis and prognosis

+  * Consumer segmentation and clustering

+  * Presidential election results

+  * Occurrence/effects/impacts of natural storms and disasters

+  * Planetary climate and atmosphere conditions/composition, etc.

-  * The predictions made by **machine learning** algorithms are driving decision making at a global level.
+* Underscore to students that the predictions made by **machine learning** algorithms are driving decision making at a global scale.
 Commercial and government leaders all leverage **machine learning** in some capacity: **machine learning** outcomes are helping industries become more proactive than reactive.
+Machine learning is at the forefront of all initiatives to make data driven decisions.

-* Communicate to students that the world of **machine learning** is sometimes viewed as a nebulous and enigma: a niche field of programming full of heavy statistical calculations, programming conundrums, and loaded words like **artificial intelligence**.
-Highlight that while **machine learning** can be challenging, **machine learning** is just the application of statistics and statistical libraries to solve data and business problems.
+* Communicate to students that the world of **machine learning** is sometimes viewed as a nebulous and enigmatic: a niche field of programming involving heavy statistical calculations, programming conundrums, and loaded words like **artificial intelligence**.
+Highlight that while **machine learning** can be challenging, it is just the application of statistics and statistical libraries to solve data and business problems.

-* Like all other functions, the statistical functions needed to execute machine learning pipelines are provided as libraries.
+  * Like all other functions, machine learning statistical functions are provided as libraries.
 Common machine learning libraries include **Sci-kit Learn** and **SciPy**.
-These libraries make machine learning as simple as calling Pandas functions.
+Services like Amazon Web Services and Google Cloud Platform offer proprietary machine learning libraries that can be used within their cloud ecosystems.
+These libraries, as well as the open source community, make execution of machine learning models as simple as calling a Pandas functions.

 Ask students what they think machine learning can do?
 Ask what ideas they have as to why someone would go through the effort of using advanced statistical algorithms when a developer can just use Monte Carlo simulations to make predictions?